delasous/tap-timer/README.md

 # tap timer
-A tiny timer that lives in the browser.
+A tiny timer that lives in your browser.